 Tokyo Photographic Art Museum

-Nestled in the Yebisu Garden Place, you’ll find the Tokyo Photographic Art Museum.
+Nestled in the Yebisu Garden Place (which has a lounge on the upper floors offering free views over Tokyo), you’ll find the Tokyo Photographic Art Museum.
 It’s a little easy to miss if you’re not actively looking for it.
 Nevertheless, the galleries here offer a refreshing mix of old and new photography that makes it well worth the visit.

 From hand-colored snapshots to expansive video displays, the museum fits in a little of everything.
 The museum also features works by renowned artists like Rinko Kawauchi and Hiroshi Sugimoto.
 Not to mention dozens of other moving works from photographers that haven’t yet made their way across the sea.